Explosion and non-explosion in pure birth Crump--Mode--Jagers branching processes: Main result and discussion

 Thus, all three possible shapes of preferential attachment trees that are known to arise in the presence of fitness --- (a) every vertex is an infinite star and every path is infinite, (b) a unique infinite star and no infinite paths, and (c) a unique infinite path and no infinite stars --- can also be obtained without fitness: (a) occurs whenever the associated CMJ process is non-explosive; (b) is realized, for instance, in super-linear power preferential attachment (Theorem~1.2 in~\cite{OS05}) as well as under the assumptions of Corollary~2.16 in~\cite{L24}; and (c) corresponds to the explosive CMJ process in (iii). \end{remark}

 \begin{remark} The rates $\lambda_i$ used in the proof of (iii) are highly irregular: they take astronomically large values along long stretches, while returning to the baseline value $1$ infinitely often, at an increasingly sparse set of indices.
-We were not able to construct an example with more regular rates --- for instance, increasing or regularly varying ones.
+In particular, they satisfy neither \eqref{eq:lim1} nor \eqref{eq:lim2}; \eqref{eq:ph2} fails as well.
+We have not been able to construct an example with, say, monotone or regularly varying rates.
 It would be interesting to determine whether such a construction is possible at all. \end{remark}